 An introduction to climate change

 On many of the Steps in this course, you’ll see a list of links to references and further reading which complement the course.
-It is entirely optional if you want to follow up on these links but as the course materials will be accessible even after the course finishes (although our course educators will no longer be participating in the discussion areas) you may like to follow up with them at a later date.
+It is entirely optional if you want to follow up on these links but as the course materials will be accessible for a short period of time after the live weeks of the course finishes (although our course educators will no longer be participating in the discussion areas) you may like to follow up with them at a later date.

 Do you think there is any doubt that climate change is man made?
 Post your thoughts in the comment area below.
-Remember you ‘like’ or reply to comments made by your fellow learners.
+Remember to ‘like’ or reply to comments made by your fellow learners.